Shot846/Folded1000Times/README.md

 Bottom-left meter is soul meter, goes up as you kill enemies with the sword and drain their soul.
 Two notches are needed for special attacks.<br>
 Hold down fire to ready up.
 Double-tap a direction while readying to do a special attack.<br>
 Hold Run and a direction to dodge in that direction, passing harmlessly through projectiles.<br>

+Why did I fork this?
+I replaced the dash code so it doesn't use byteangle, now it uses High Noon Drifter's implementation, so the dashing is accurate.